julianFBarbosa/calindra-backend/README.md

 ## Instalation

-at the project's root run: `cp .env.example .env` or similar
+first of all, at the project root you need to run `npm install` or similar, to install the project dependencies. after that, run: `cp .env.example .env` or similar to generate a valid `.env` file

+## How can i get a Google API Key?

+it's simply! go to [https://developers.google.com/maps/documentation/geocoding/start](https://developers.google.com/maps/documentation/geocoding/start) and follow the instructions, after this, you need to activate the Geocoding and Geolocalization APIs at [https://console.cloud.google.com/marketplace/product/google/geocoding-backend.googleapis.com](https://console.cloud.google.com/marketplace/product/google/geocoding-backend.googleapis.com) and [https://console.cloud.google.com/apis/library/geolocation.googleapis.com](https://console.cloud.google.com/apis/library/geolocation.googleapis.com)

+_warning: you must have a developer account at google and have created a project to activate it properly_

 ## Available Scripts